Isayso/VideoLinkSafe/README.md

 # Video Link Safe

 0.6
 Support for Rumble, Bitchute, Youtube, generic html links.
+D&D of Folders (+crtl subfolders) to lists.
+Only video files are imported, so you can select all at once.

 0.5.7  Hotfix for Youtube changes.
 The import hotkey now copies the clipboard automatically.
 No ctrl-c necessary before!
 D&D of folders (+Ctrl subfolders) to Linklist and playlist.
 Imports only playable video formats.